CAVeRobotics/CAVeware/README.md

-# CAVEMAN Controller
+# CAVeware

-Firmware for the CAVEMAN rover controller board
+Firmware for the CAVeBot